YB-Joe/ybcho/_pages/introduce.md

 Computer Vision, Reinforcement Learning, Mahcine / Deep Learning, Robotics & NEW Challenges!

-My Research Interest is to design novel Deep Learning Algorithms that interact in various ways with Computer vision.
+How to design novel Deep Learning Algorithms that interact in various ways with Computer vision.

 ## My goal with AI